This is the Beloit College development site. General users should visit www.beloit.edu.

 I had thought in college that I wanted to go to med school.
 I took the MCAT and I worked in a hospital for four years as a phlebotomist and lost interest in working in a hospital setting.
 I was more interested in research.
 I got a job in a research lab at Northwestern, then got into grad school.
 I got into my dream school and thought I wanted to have a research lab and realized that wasn’t the thing that would bring me the most joy or make the most difference.
 At the end of grad school, I felt kind of lost.
 I found a sabbatical replacement [position] at Mankato State and then was applying for jobs and knew my parents were going to be retiring close by in Monroe, Ill., so I applied to Beloit and interviewed and was like, “I could work here!”

+Proudly displaying an honorary nurse degree received by Edgewood College for her work to establish the dual-degree nursing partnership.
 Proudly displaying an “honorary nurse” degree received by Edgewood College for her work to establish the dual-degree nursing partnership.

 What gets you excited about teaching college students?